alexcpn/alexcpn.github.io/html/NN/ml/8_backpropogation_full.md

 ## Some Implementation details

 Feel free to skip this section.
-These are some doubts that can come during implementation,and can be refereed to if needed.
+These are some doubts that can come during implementation,and can be referred to if needed.

 **From Index Notation to Matrix Notation**